kptdev/kpt/docs/fn/README.md

 ### Synopsis

-Functions are executables packaged in container images which accept a collection of Resource configuration as input, and emit a collection of Resource configuration as output.
+Functions are executables ([that you can write](#authoring)) packaged in container images which accept a collection of Resource configuration as input, and emit a collection of Resource configuration as output.

 | Command   | Description                                             |